 And in some cases, these documents have been requested a year ago.

-And all of my sources are telling me, Sarah Carter, that in fact he himself is mentioned in some of the documents that are not handed over.
+And all of my sources are telling me, Sarah Carter, that in fact, he himself is mentioned in some of the documents that are not handed over.

-When he signed off on that fourth warrant, he would have had all the information that would have been cumulative from the first, second, and third warrant, right?
+And remember, Sean, that the FISA that he signed off on, when he signed off on that fourth warrant, he would have had all the information that would have been cumulative from the first, second, and third warrant, right?

 And everything thereafter.